• Skip to main content

 How to Decorate a Pumpkin Pie: 3 Ways

-Jazz up the Thanksgiving classic with these 3 Festive Pumpkin Pie Decorations!
 Finish the baked pie with with a cinnamon whipped cream flower, toasted meringue, or cut-out pie crust leaves.
-Which one would you choose to display on your dessert table?
+Not only do they look amazing, but they taste delicious too!

 Not making your own pie this year?
 Well these decorations work for a pre-made pie too!
 Give store-bought pumpkin pie a total glow up with these tips:

-Whipped Cream Flower Pumpkin Pie
+How to Make a Whipped Cream Flower

 This extra-large flower turns any custard pie into a show-stopper.
 The pattern is mesmerizing and much easier than you might think to create.

-Stabilized whipped cream helps the petals keep their shape.
-Fill the center with anything for chocolate chips, butterscotch chips, or even roasted hazelnuts.
 Use a petal piping tip to create the petals using the same technique as this Orange Salted Honey Cake.
 Remember to always keep the narrow end of the piping tip away from the center of the pie.

 How to Make A Toasted Meringue Pumpkin Pie

-They WOW-factor comes from all of the different textures of this toasted topping.
 It’s important to create different patterns, as the edges of the piped meringue are what will catch the flame of a culinary torch and turn brown.

 Use a combination of star and petal piping tips to pie zig-zags, ruffles, bit, and bobs.
 Or get creative!
 Use whichever tips and designs you’d like!